jasimmalii/av-website/README.md

 done with navbar, modules , contact page , footer , left with adas page and teams
 #jasim 19th of may 2021
 done with blogs, team page , videos for landing page ,left with adas only

+## notes for shumaila
+1. idc 1 lainch car image to be replaced by a 3d model of av
+2. images for gallery

+#numeric stats will be changed to pur clients section
+scube
+intelixia
+land rover
+dfki
+daad